Fullchee/calendar-shifts/README.md

 ## TODOs

-- Create a UI component for creating a time range
 - create an event with a react calendar UI
 - Read google calendar events (search for a specific name)
   - if it finds it, add some UI change to the React Calendar UI
 - If not logged in, just show the login
-  - or, when you click create event, if not logged in, ask for login
+  - or, when you click create event, if not logged in, ask for login -

 ## User stories

 - edit the name/times of a shift
+- delete a shift
+- dropdown: default value?